ExpediaGroup/flyte-jira/README.md

 ### issueInfo command
 This command returns information about a specific issue.
 #### Input
-This commands input is the id of the desired issue.
+This command's input is the id of the desired issue.
 The issue can either be a URL with an issueId base or an issueId in string representation.
 E.g
 ```
 "input": "TEST-123",